-For 2017 there's a trio of new iPhones: the small-scale iPhone 8, the larger iPhone 8 Plus, and the forthcoming iPhone X (that's "iPhone 10", if you're saying it properly).
+For 2018 there's a trio of new iPhones: the small-scale iPhone 8, the larger iPhone 8 Plus, and the iPhone X (that's "iPhone 10", if you're saying it properly).

 The biggest and widest of the three, the iPhone 8 Plus, is far more handset than the predicted "iPhone 7S" upgrade we and many others had expected.
 Indeed, it's every bit as powerful as the iPhone X, but in a familiar design format that's now finished with glass both front and rear.

-With the iPhone X waiting in the wings, however, does the iPhone 8 Plus offer enough to be worth the upgrade right now, or should you wait that little bit longer for the most feature-packed iPhone of them all?
+With the iPhone X stealing the limelight, however, does the iPhone 8 Plus offer enough to be worth the upgrade right now?
+Does the iPhone X offer enough improvement to justify the extra cash required to buy one?

 - Glass front and back